xing/calabash-launcher/README.md

 ## Project Status

-This project is under active development, and it is heavily used at XING.
+This project is under active development, and it is heavily used at [XING SE](www.xing.com).

 ## Prerequisites
 In order to run the application you have to make sure that your machine meets the following requirements.